Zvord/cimulator/memory-bank/progress.md

 ## Recent Improvements

+1. **Implemented Duplicate Job Detection**: Added functionality to detect and warn about duplicate job definitions across included files in GitLab CI configurations.
+   - Modified loader.py to track job sources (which file each job comes from)
+   - Added a new function `detect_duplicate_jobs()` in validator.py to identify duplicate job definitions
+   - Updated CLI to display warnings about duplicate jobs
+   - Added tests for the new duplicate job detection functionality
+   - This helps users identify potential issues in their GitLab CI configurations, particularly in large projects with many included files

-1. **Fixed GitLab CI `!reference` Tag Support**: Implemented a custom reference resolution mechanism in the loader.py file that properly handles the GitLab CI `!reference` tag.
+2. **Fixed GitLab CI `!reference` Tag Support**: Implemented a custom reference resolution mechanism in the loader.py file that properly handles the GitLab CI `!reference` tag.
 This allows the tool to process YAML files that use this tag to reference parts of the document.

-2. **Fixed Test Failure**: Modified the simulation_engine.py file to include global variables in the simulation summary, fixing the test_simulate_cli_with_profile test.
+3. **Fixed Test Failure**: Modified the simulation_engine.py file to include global variables in the simulation summary, fixing the test_simulate_cli_with_profile test.

-3. **Enhanced Test Coverage**: Added a new test specifically for the `!reference` tag functionality, ensuring that this feature works correctly.
+4. **Enhanced Test Coverage**: Added a new test specifically for the `!reference` tag functionality, ensuring that this feature works correctly.

 4. **Improved CLI Output Handling**: Modified the CLI module to save the output of validate and simulate commands to files instead of printing to the terminal.
 This prevents overwhelming the terminal with large outputs and makes it easier to review and process the results.
    - Added `--output`/`-o` option to both commands to specify the output file path